ryanmio/PumpkinPal/TASKS.md

 TO DO:
 - [ ] Add protected route strategy
-- [ ] Redesign login / register components
+- [x] Redesign login / register components
 - [ ] Fix formating bugs in charts
+- [ ] Fix logout button style and flash of login component